VictorAlx23/alx-system_engineering-devops/0x02-shell_redirections/README.md

 5. cat filename | head -3 | tail -1 : print the third lind of the file
 6. ls -la > ls-cwd_content: Write a script that writes into the file ls_cwd_content the result of the command ls -la.
 If the file ls_cwd_content already exists, it should be overwritten.
 If the file ls_cwd_content does not exist, create it.
 7. tail -1 iacta >> iacta : Duplicating the last line of a file in the same file
-8. find .  -name "*.js" -delete: Delete all .js files in the current working directory
+8. find .  -type f -name "*.js" -delete: Delete all .js files in the current working directory